- Experiencing the friendliness of the Sardinian people

 Alternatively for a great value holiday choose one of our scheduled departures below.

-D) Meals as itinerary (B=Breakfast, L=Lunch, D= Evening Meal).
+B) Meals as per the itinerary (B=Breakfast, L=Lunch, D=Dinner)

 What's not Included